dmitrycello/yaglpp/docs/USAGE.md

 ### 6. Setup the precompiled header
 The [Precompiled header files](https://learn.microsoft.com/en-us/cpp/build/creating-precompiled-header-files?view=msvc-170) feature allows the faster compilation, which is critical for a large projects.
 The modern IDEs are using **`pch.h`** as precompiled header name.
 In fact, it is possible to use any name, as long as it is set in the project properties.
 In the present setup the default name **`stdafx.h`** is left unchanged.

+In the previous step, the precompiled header project options was already set.
+Now, the every new source file added to project will by default inherit this setting.
+It is only necessary to adjust it for three (3) particulat files:
+- **`glad.c`** - it does not need any includes, and should not use precompiled header;
+- **`yaglpp.cpp`** - it is built once with the YAGL++ implementation flag, and should not use precompiled header;
+- **`stdafx.cpp`** - it is used by the precompiled header, and should be set to create the precompiled header.

 ![10-project-properties-5](10-project-properties-5.png)

 ![10-project-properties-6](10-project-properties-6.png)